 Everyone needs urgently to have access to the vaccine which is why so many people in so many countries led by South Africa and India have been campaigning for a patent waiver and technology transfer similar to that originally envisaged by Oxford University.
 Only by massively expanding the number of manufacturers can we right the injustice of having 60% of the total UK population with a first dose of vaccine where as Africa has only vaccinated 1% of its population.

 ”There is no diplomatic way to say it: A small group of countries that make and buy the majority of the world’s vaccine control the fate of the rest of the world.”Dr Tedros Ghebreyesus (WHO- Director-General) said at the World Health Assembly

 On the 24th March the UK Government published its “New Plan For Immigration”.
 In it the government proposes sweeping changes to how they will treat people seeking safety in the UK.
-The Government has now launched a six week consultation on the proposals which is being run by Britain Thinks.
-Organisations and individuals can submit their views on the proposals through an online platform until the closing date of Thursday 6 May.
+The Government launched a six week consultation on the proposals.
+The consultation was subject to widespread criticism as biased and ineffective.

 Visit the Asylum matters website for a very informative guide to the government’s consultation questionnaire here: https://asylummatters.org/2021/04/23/the-new-plan-for-immigration-what-it-means-and-how-to-respond/